A mulberry honey mead is really known as a melomel; it's a wine with a difference.

 Temperature is critical particularly in winter.
 If the ambient temperature goes well below 18oC the ferment may stick.

-A box lined with polystyrene would help keep the must from getting too warm or cold.
+A cardboard box lined with polystyrene would help keep the must from getting too warm or cold; or bubble-wrap.

 Racking of the mulberry honey mead is done to separate the liquid from the dead yeast cells that have settled at the bottom.

 The first racking is usually done after some 2 to 3 months; once the main fermentation has ceased.
 It will usually be quite murky with small particles in suspension.
 Check and adjust the pH.

 The second rack is done after it clears, usually 6 to 12 months later.
 One could then bottle after a few weeks.
 Time has to pass; patience is a virtue.